AndrewDiles/validation_demo/README.md

 Write a new endpoint that accepts the grades of a student.

-The student should exist, and not yet be "graded".

 `post` should accept a body of shape:
 ```
 {